Frequently Asked Questions and Answers

 Another way to batch process is to run cmdlineprocessor.exe on the command line with the name of the file to validate.
 You can run cmdlineprocessor.exe one time for each file, so you can make a batch program (*.bat) this way.
 The "-f" command can also be used for more efficient operation (see the documentation about Command Line Arguments for more information about the "-f" command).

-Yet another way to batch process files is to use the Batch Wizard that is included with v4.02 and later (professional editions only).
+Yet another way to batch process files is to use the Batch Wizard that is included with professional editions.
 This is considered to be the best and easiest way to batch process files.
 For more information, see the documentation about the Batch Wizard.
-Note that the standard and lite editions do not include the Batch Wizard.
+Note that the Home/Standard and Lite editions do not include the Batch Wizard.

-- Open the Batch Wizard by running CSE HTML Validator Professional and then choosing Tools->Batch Wizard or pressing F2.
+1. Open the Batch Wizard (only in the Pro and Enterprise editions) by running CSS HTML Validator and then choosing Tools > Batch Wizard or pressing F2.

 How do I exclude certain folders from being processed?